 This course involves an intensely supervised experience in the student's designated program area at an approved site.
 Students are required to complete a total of 300 clock hours of addiction counseling and related services, 150 of which are direct client contact hours.
 While gaining direct service experience with clients, students regularly meet with an approved supervisor.
 Student counseling performance is evaluated throughout the internship.
 The student's professional development along with the dynamics of the counseling relationship, diagnosis, treatment, and legal/ethical issues are primary areas of focus.

 This Counseling Internship course involves participation in a planned clinical experience in an approved agency or other setting under an approved supervisor.
 The internship is the culminating experience of the MA licensure programs.
-The purpose of the Counseling Internship is to provide a supervised, field-based, work experience that allows students to:
+The purpose of the Counseling Internship is to provide a supervised, field-based, work experience that allows the student to:

-- Further continue to integrate and synthesize counseling theories and techniques
+- Further continue to integrate and synthesize counseling theories and techniques.

-- Develop more fully the personal qualities, characteristics, and behavior of a professional counselor;
+- Develop more fully the personal qualities, characteristics, and behavior of a professional counselor.

 - Develop more advanced clinical reasoning and conceptualization skills.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.